 Apple determines whether a user is a real person by combining on-device machine learning, account history, and hardware attestation using privacy-preserving mechanisms.
 There are three possible values when determining if a user is a real person:

 The user appears to be a real person, and you can treat this account as a valid user.
 You can skip any additional fraud verification checks or CAPTCHAs that your app normally uses.

 The system can’t determine whether the user is a real person.
 The server may return this value if status determination is taking too long.
 Treat this user as any other account with limited information that requires additional verification steps.
 Don’t block service, because the user may be a real person.

-Real user status is only supported on iOS at this time. macOS, watchOS, tvOS, and Web all return Unsupported.
+Real user status is only supported on iOS at this time. macOS, watchOS, tvOS, and web-based apps all return

 The identification servers return the user status only when the user first uses Sign in with Apple with your app.
 Subsequent attempts on the same device after disconnect and reconnect, or attempts on other devices, don’t return any information for this user status.